Run a First Targeted Analysis

 [Screenshot: full LEAF window showing the Extract view, ready to start]

-.rawfiles — your LC-MS samples.
-Even a single file is enough for this walkthrough. - One CSV listing the metabolites you want to find — see below.
+.rawor.mzml(.mzml.gzis also accepted).
+A single file is sufficient for this walkthrough. - A CSV listing the target metabolites — described below.

 Metabolite,Formula,RetentionTime,Adduct